 Memory foam is also naturally hypoallergenic and antimicrobial, making it an excellent choice for allergy sufferers, or for children’s rooms.
 Plus, the quick release foam allows for consistent contouring and shaping to your body no matter how many times you move throughout the night.

-You might be interested: Best Memory Foam Pillows
+You may be interested in: Best Memory Foam Pillows

 Textured Gel Layer Surface